nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

 === "Expected Output"

-    If you got a conda version, then you are ready for the next step!
+    If you got a conda version, then you are ready to use conda!

     ```
     conda 4.8.3